 (b) Administrator refers to the Director of the Department of Cable and Consumer Services or his/her designee.

 (c) Arbitrators refers to the panel selected in accordance with Section 4 of these rules which hears specific disputes and makes a final decision or award.

 If mediation has failed to resolve a dispute, Consumer Affairs staff may suggest, or either party may request, that the dispute be arbitrated.
 Arbitration may be commenced under these rules by either party filing a signed Submission to Arbitration Agreement with Consumer Affairs.
 The Agreement shall contain: the names and addresses of both parties; a statement of the nature of the claim; the remedy or adjustment sought including a specific dollar amount or specific services the requesting party is seeking); the names of any persons who shall be present at the hearing to accompany and/or assist the tenant or landlord; and the names of any attorneys who will be representing the tenant or landlord.
 The Agreement shall bind the parties (1) to arbitrate in good faith pursuant to these rules,

 The Administrator shall forward the Agreement to the other party involved within five (5) days from the date of receipt.
 The non-initiating party shall sign the Agreement and return it to the Administrator within ten (10) days.
-Failure of the non-initiating party to return the signed Agreement to the Administrator within ten (10) days from the date of mailing or personal service will be considered as a rejection of arbitration.
+Failure to return the signed Agreement by the non-initiating party to the Administrator within ten (10) days from the date of mailing or personal service will be considered as a rejection of arbitration.
 Notice of the acceptance or rejection of arbitration shall be promptly given to the initiating party by the Administrator.
 If the non-initiating party has accepted arbitration, the Administrator shall send a copy of the completed Agreement to the initiating party.